matos-hayrapetyan/login-social/readme.txt

 1. Download the ZIP file from Wordpress website
 2. Extract the **login-social** directory to your computer
 3. Upload the **login-social** directory to the **/wp-content/plugins/** directory
-4. Activate the plugin in the Plugin dashboard
+4. Activate the plugin in the Plugin dashboard.
-5. You can see the plugin installed on Wordpress left menu
+5. You can see the plugin installed on Wordpress left menu.

 Now you can set your Login options, images and use our Login.